absolunet/docs-node-ioc/src/docs/01_getting-started/01_installation/en.md

 ### Configure process management

 Since Node.js is an engine that is not bootstrapped my the Apache or the Nginx server, it must be started manually.
-The `node ioc serve` starts a new process that listen to the HTTP port 8080.
+The `node ioc serve` starts a new process that listens to the HTTP port 8080.
 However, in order to make this process automatically started on server boot, a process manager can be a very good help to monitor the process and ensure that it is fully running anytime.